RORO has made a mess of a lot of carefully designed portfolios.

 However, Larry Swedroe of Buckingham Asset Management says you can use tilt as part of a strategy to lower your overall exposure to risky assets.
 He’s found that since 1970, a portfolio with 50% in bonds and the rest split evenly between an S&P 500 index fund and a U.S. portfolio of small value stocks would have matched the long-run return of a fund with all of its assets in the S&P, with less volatility.

 Two big caveats: First, the future might not look like the past.
 Second, this approach takes guts, even with a bigger bond stake.
 The reason small caps deliver better performance is that they clearly are risky.
 And although value investing is often thought of as conservative, stocks are often cheap when the market sees trouble ahead.

 Besides, when bull markets take hold and “go-go” growth stocks soar, being a value investor can make you feel like a chump.
 “Way more important than your specific mix of assets is your commitment to keep your money invested through thick and thin,” says investment adviser Rick Ferri of Portfolio Solutions.

 Sticking to a tilted portfolio, which is bound to be out of step at times, requires extra commitment.

 How to retool: You don’t have to go whole hog on this strategy.
 Adding even a style-focused ETF like Vanguard Small Cap Value gets you some tilt.
 Or, says Daniel Solin, also a Buckingham adviser, you could add the value and small-cap factors separately, with Vanguard Value Index and Vanguard Small Cap Index .

 If more than 50% of your overall stock mix is in value, and more than 10% is in small caps, you’re tilted.
-A similar strategy can also be applied to your foreign holdings using iShares MSCI EAFE Value ISHARES TRUST MSCI EAFE VALUE ETF
+A similar strategy can also be applied to your foreign holdings using iShares MSCI EAFE Value and iShares MSCI EAFE Small Cap .